Health Saving Accounts

 Health Savings Accounts were developed to manage health care expenses without risking your health care coverage.
 The concept has two parts:

 - Qualified High Deductible Health Plan (HDHP) and

 Take a look at what we have to offer.
 If an HSA is right for you, stop by and talk to an account representative at Logansport Savings Bank.

 The concept of Health Savings Accounts combines an affordable qualified High Deductible Health Plan and a tax-favored health savings account.
 The combination results in savings through lower health care premiums and a reduction in taxable income.
 The

 HSA grows tax-deferred, and if you use your HSA funds for eligible medical expenses, you never have to pay taxes on those funds!
 With HSAs, you control your health care decisions!

-- No Service Fees
+- No Monthly Service Fees*